 Any person who believes someone has been subjected to discrimination based on race, color, national origin, sex, age or disability may file a grievance under this procedure.
 It is against the law for MedStar Family Choice to retaliate against anyone who opposes discrimination, files a grievance, or participates in the investigation of a grievance.
 You can also file a complaint regarding disability-related issues to the United States Department of Justice, Civil Rights Division, Disability Rights Section, by visiting

 - Grievances must be sent to the Section 1557 Coordinator within (60 days) of the date the person filing the grievance becomes aware of the alleged discriminatory action.

 - A complaint must be in writing and include the name and address of the person filing it.
 The complaint must state the problem or action alleged to be discriminatory and the desired resolution.

-- The Section 1557 Coordinator (or her/his designee) shall conduct an investigation of the complaint.
-This investigation may be informal, but it will be thorough, affording all interested persons an opportunity to submit evidence relevant to the complaint.
-The Section 1557 Coordinator will maintain the files and records of MedStar Family Choice relating to such grievances.
-To the extent possible, and in accordance with applicable law, the Section 1557 Coordinator will take appropriate steps to preserve the confidentiality of files and records relating to grievances and will share them only with those who have a need to know.
+- The Section 1557 Coordinator (or her/his designee) will investigate the complaint.
+This investigation may be informal, but it will be thorough.
+There is an opportunity to submit evidence regarding the complaint.
+MFC will maintain the records regarding these grievances.
+To the extent possible, and in accordance with applicable law, the Section 1557 Coordinator will keep the files confidential and will only share with those who have a need to know.